Human Resources

 • Monitor defect rates and types

-• Measure customer satisfaction scores\
+• Measure customer satisfaction scores

-Safety Metrics
+Safety Results:

 • Record incident rates and near-misses

-• Track safety meeting attendance
+• Track safety training completion

 • Monitor compliance with safety regulations

-Cost Management
+Cost Management:

 • Measure actual costs against budgeted costs